shaeberling/retrostore/README.md

 Contact: info@retrostore.org

+# RetroStore SDK

+If you are looking to integrate RetroStore into your client (be it a software emulator or a hardware project), then you should head over to the [RetroStore SDK repository](https://github.com/shaeberling/retrostore-sdk).

-# Developer Notes
+# Contributor Notes

-The following instructions are for developers
+The following instructions are for developers that want to contribute to the RetroStore codebase.

 ## Install tools